tboudreaux/fidanka/README.md

 This will result in much more information being written to std out.
 The first argument is the name of the logger module and can be whatever you like.
 The second is the filename for the file handler.
-There are also keyword arguments clevel, flevel, and level which control the minum logger level to be written to the console, the file, and either respectivley.
+There are also keyword arguments clevel, flevel, and level which control the minimum logger level to be written to the console, the file, and either respectively.

 ### Population Synthethis